hubverse-org/hubDocs/docs/source/user-guide/model-output.md

 In contrast, we cannot assume the same for the `sample` representation.
 By recording samples from a joint predictive distribution, **the `sample` representation may capture dependence across combinations of multiple model task ID variables**.

-For example, suppose the model task ID variables are “forecast date”, “location” and “horizon”.
+For example, suppose the model task ID variables are “forecast date”, “location”, and “horizon”.
 A predictive mean will summarize the predictive distribution for a single combination of forecast date, location, and horizon.
 On the other hand, there are several options for the distribution from which a sample might be drawn, capturing dependence across different levels of the task ID variables, including:
 1. the joint predictive distribution across all locations and horizons within each forecast date
 2. the joint predictive distribution across all horizons within each forecast date and location